MutasimFe/5-six-servo-motors-for-a-robotic-arm/README.md

 # Suggested Ideas:

-###  More servo motors
+###  (1) More servo motors

-At least one more

-For more flexible and movements parts of the arm so we can make even more movements.
+At least one more for more flexible and movements parts of the arm so we can make even more movements.